REXIANN/REXIANN/README.md

 ### Hello everybody!
 This is REXIANN 👋

 - 🔭 I’ve graduated from Samsung Software Academy For Youth 🏫
-- 🌱 I’m currently working at Streami, a cryptocurrency exchange as a Frontend engineer.👍
+- 🌱 I’m currently working at Streami, a cryptocurrency exchange as a Frontend engineer 👍
-- 🙏 I aspire to be a web developer 🖥.
 - 💬 Feel free to ask me (👈you can find my e-mail address on your left)
 - ⚡ Fun fact: I can also speak french🇫🇷, and I love play the flute🎵
 - ⚡ Faits amusants: Je parle aussi français🇫🇷, et je joue à la flute🎵